 An insight into upcoming regulatory reforms affecting Argentinian pharma.
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 99.

 1. Are there proposals for reform or significant change to the healthcare system?

-In addition, this rule specifically establishes that AGNET will be the consulting body in judicial proceedings where health issues are discussed.
+The bill specifically establishes that AGNET will be the consulting body in judicial proceedings where health issues are discussed.

 2. When are they likely to come into force?